 What causes leg ulcers?
 7 possible conditions

-The odds of developing leg ulcers increase with age, and they are often hereditary—in other words, if your parents had ulcers, you are more likely to develop them.
+The odds of developing leg ulcers increase with age, and they’re often hereditary — in other words, if your parents had leg ulcers, you’re more likely to develop them.

 - poor blood circulation

 - increased pressure in the legs

 Varicose veins, which are swollen and visible veins, are frequently associated with leg ulcers.
 And often, leg ulcers are a complication of untreated varicose veins.
 However, the two conditions aren’t always found together.

 The symptoms of leg ulcers can vary depending on their exact cause.
 Ulcers are often painful.
 But sometimes ulcers present with no pain this is due to nerve damage from mismanaged diabetes.
 A lack of pain is one reason why many patients misdiagnose themselves and fail to seek medical treatment.